ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

 To deploy OCS in your classic cluster, you can create a custom resource definition that is used to specify your storage device details.
 {: shortdesc}

-If you want to use an {{site.data.keyword.cos_full_notm}} service instance as your default backing store, make sure that you have [created the service instance](/docs/openshift?topic=openshift-ocs-storage-install#ocs-create-cos), and created the Kubernetes secret in your cluster.
+If you want to use an {{site.data.keyword.cos_full_notm}} service instance as your default backing store, make sure that you [created the service instance](/docs/openshift?topic=openshift-ocs-storage-install#ocs-create-cos), and created the Kubernetes secret in your cluster.
 When you create the OCS CRD in your cluster, OCS looks for a secret named `ibm-cloud-cos-creds` to set up the default backing store by using your {{site.data.keyword.cos_short}} HMAC credentials.
 {: note}

 1. Create a custom resource called `OcsCluster`.
 Save and edit the following custom resource definition to include the device paths for the local disks [that you retrieved earlier](/docs/openshift?topic=openshift-ocs-classic-get-devices).
 If you do not provide the optional `workerNodes` parameter, then all of the worker nodes in your cluster are used for the OCS deployment.
 Be sure to include the `/dev/disk/by-id/` path when you specify your storage devices.